NLaff/lafferty.co-v2/content/blog/i-spent-6-million-on-google-ads-last-year-here-s-what-i-learned.md

 ## Youtube Is Still A Hidden Gem

-Read my new post about how to [scale Youtube Ads to 1,000+ monthly conversions](/blog/youtube-ads/).

 Creating Youtube ads is hard.
 You need experience making videos, complex software with a steep learning curve, and more assets.

 You need audio, video, b-roll, animations.
 Or you pay an agency to make your videos.
 Or you use an out of the box provider that does all the hard work for you.